Embed Env Vars in Files on a Nginx Docker Image with envsubst

 2. We built a simple ngnix Docker image, demonstrating how to create a basic setup for serving static content.

-3. We then enhanced our Docker image to support dynamic configuration using environment variables, employing the envsubst utility.
+3. We then enhanced our Docker image to support dynamic configuration using environment variables

 By implementing this setup, you're well-equipped to deploy ngnix in various scenarios, from development environments to production systems, with ease and efficiency.